Structure of Glucose and Fructose - Properties, Types, Steps with FAQs

 Fisher Projection of Glucose

-Fructose Fischer projection
+Fischer projection Of Fructose

-Fisher projections depict the structure of fructose contains a keto group at C-2 and the six carbon atoms are arranged in a vertical line whereas the hydrogen and -OH groups are arranged horizontally.
+Fisher projections depict the structure of fructose contains a keto group at C-2, and the six carbon atoms are arranged in a vertical line, whereas the hydrogen and -OH groups are arranged horizontally.

 Fisher Projection of Fructose

-The Fischer projection of the fructose can be converted into the cyclic structure.
+The Fischer projection of fructose can be converted into the cyclic structure.
 Like glucose, fructose has a cyclic structure by intramolecular cyclization and results in the formation of alpha and beta anomers.

 haworth projection of fructose leads to formation of alpha and beta anomer